openhouse/photo-filter/README.md

   yarn start
   ```

-### **Accessing the Application**

-- Open your browser and navigate to `http://localhost:3000` to view the application.

-**Note**: The application uses the `osxphotos` executable from the virtual environment.
-You do not need to activate the virtual environment manually.
+Access the application at `http://localhost:3000` and begin your narrative exploration.

 ## Usage

+_Every interaction with the application is a step deeper into your personal narrative._

-- **Album Navigation**: Browse and select albums from your Photos library within the app.
+- **Album Navigation**: Traverse your albums as if flipping through the pages of a storybook.
-- **Sorting and Filtering**: Apply various filters and sorting options to refine your photo selection.
+- **Semantic Filtering**: Apply filters that resonate with the themes and motifs you're interested in exploring.
-- **Exporting Photos**:

-  - **Create Named Exports**: After filtering, create a named export that symlinks the selected photos.
-  - **Export Directory Structure**: Exports are saved under `exports/yyyy-mm-dd/named_export/`.
-  - **Photoshop Integration**: Point Photoshop's Photomerge automation to the export directory for seamless integration.

-**Note**: The first time you run the application, it may take some time to export data from the Photos library.

-## Development Roadmap

-### **Current Status**

-- **Data Extraction**: Successfully extracts photo metadata and images using `osxphotos`.
-- **Interactive Album Navigation**: Pending implementation.
-- **Enhanced Sorting and Filtering**: Pending implementation.
-- **Symlinked Photo Export**: Pending implementation.
-- **Web Interface**: Basic version displaying photos and scores.
-- **Styling**: Initial styling applied using SCSS.

-### **Pending Tasks**

-Refer to the detailed tasks and priorities in `DEVELOPMENT_PLAN.md`.
+- **Creating Exports**: Curate collections that represent significant chapters or themes in your visual journey.

 ## Contributing

-Please read `project-guidelines.md` for details on our code of conduct and the process for submitting pull requests.
+We welcome contributions that enhance the narrative and cultural dimensions of the application.
+Please read `project-guidelines.md` for details on our collaborative approach.

-## Privacy Considerations

-- Personal data and photos are stored locally on your machine.
-- The application excludes personal data from the git repository.
-- Temporary caches and exported data are not shared and remain on your local system.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgments

-- Thanks to the developers of `osxphotos` for providing a powerful tool to interact with the macOS Photos library.
-- Inspired by Simon Willison's work on querying the Apple Photos SQLite database.
+This project is inspired by the interplay between technology and culture, drawing upon perspectives that emphasize narrative, semantics, and the agency of all components involved.